dojo/docs/dojox/calendar.rst

 Creating a Calendar
 ===================

-Note: a standard doctype must be set on the page that includes a calendar in order to be displayed properly on Internet Explorer.
+Note: a standard doctype must be set on the page that includes a calendar in order to be displayed properly on Internet Explorer (IE7+ only).

 The calendar widget is available on the dojox.calendar package.